Aylamccarthy/cobh-childrens-theatre/README.md

 Deployment
 Version Control
-The site was created using the Visual Studio code editor and pushed to github to the remote repository ‘tacos-travels’.
+The site was created using the Visual Studio code editor and pushed to github to the remote repository ‘Cobh-Childrens-Theatre’.

 The following git commands were used throughout development to push code to the remote repo: